GuestSneeze-OS/GuestSneezeOS-old/README.md

 # Requirements
 1. A brain
+2. my father to comeback with the milk :(
-2. At least 2GB of RAM
+3. At least 2GB of RAM
-3. A semi-modern CPU
+4. A semi-modern CPU (Dual Core)
-4. A GPU
+5. An Intel Or AMD GPU (Nvidia Users Coming Soon)
-5. At least an 8GB USB drive (for the installer)
+6. At least an 8GB USB drive (for the installer)
-6. At least 10GB of disk space (Main)
+7. At least 10GB of disk space (Main)

 # Authors
 - GuestSneezePlayz (Project Leader)